How about: Home Page > Estoril Sights > Estoril Beaches > Lisbon to Estoril > Estoril day trips

 Estoril is a stylish and sophisticated resort town, situated on the beautiful Costa do Estoril coastline.
 The town strikes the perfect balance between Portuguese charm and outstanding tourist facilities, to create the ideal destination, if you want more than just great beaches for your holiday.

 Estoril is at the heart of the Portuguese Riviera, a region infamous for 20th century exiled kings and spying during WWII.
-These secret and underhand negations were played out in the grand casino, while the prominence of Europe’s ousted royalty, gave Estoril an air of prestige and refinement.
+These secret and underhand negotiations were played out in the grand casino, while the prominence of Europe’s ousted royalty, gave Estoril an air of prestige and refinement.
 This reputation for exclusivity continues through to today; found in Estoril are fine dining restaurants, world-class golf courses and the largest casino of the Iberian Peninsula.

 For non-Ferrari owning tourists there is still a lot to enjoy about a holiday to Estoril.
 There are the glorious beaches of the Costa do Estoril, the picturesque town of Cascais is close by, while to the north are the scenic hills and palaces of Sintra.
 For a dose of culture or a big night out there is Lisbon, only a short train ride away.